Rangers vs. Cardinals Player Props Betting Odds

 Semien Stats

-- Semien has recorded a base hit in 24 games in a row.
-In his last 10 outings he is hitting .341 with six doubles, a home run, four walks and eight RBI.
+- Semien will look for his 26th straight game with a hit in this contest.
+During his last 10 outings he is batting .341 with seven doubles, a home run, four walks and 10 RBI.

 Semien Recent Games